 Energy underpins everything, from biological food webs to the human civilizations embedded within them.

-As we embark on the transition away from fossil fuels, it's crucial to understand just how much energy can be supplied from renewables alone.
+As we embark on the transition away from fossil fuels, it's crucial to understand what a renewable energy regime will look like and what that will mean for the new world.

 HOW WE'RE DIFFERENT